-Some symptoms of Boron deficiency are brittle bones, carpal tunnel syndrome, hormonal imbalance, and hyperthyroidism, loss of libido, memory loss, muscle pain, osteoporosis, receding gums, degenerative joint disease and weak joint cartilage.
-Other symptoms may include cancer, arthritis, osteoarthritis, rheumatoid arthritis, juvenile arthritis, spondylitis, gout, lupus, psoriasis, scleroderma, cataracts, pyorrhea and tooth decay.
+Some symptoms of Boron deficiency are brittle bones, hormonal imbalance, and hyperthyroidism, loss of libido, memory loss, muscle pain, osteoporosis, receding gums, degenerative joint disease and weak joint cartilage.

-Calcium blood levels generally increase with advancing age due to decreased levels of Magnesium and Boron and when intracellular Calcium gets too high, cells will die, which eventually can lead to the death of entire organs, like the pancreas or kidneys for example.
+Calcium blood levels generally increase with advancing age due to decreased levels of Magnesium and Boron and when intracellular Calcium gets too high, cells will die, which eventually can lead to the need for kidney dialysis or insulin dependency as a result of the total shutdown of the kidneys or pancreas for example.

 Boron deficiency may be the most important factor in causing arthritis, osteoporosis and tooth decay today.
 Arthritis in its various forms affects a large percentage of the population in developed countries.